 - drink water regularly even in milder temperatures if you are in the Red Centre or the Top End.

 When going for a walk, make sure you eat snacks to replenish your energy levels - fruit or energy bars are a good idea.

 Avoid walking in extreme heat

-- start your walk as early in the morning as possible – during the summer, temperatures often go over 30 degrees Celsius (86 degrees Fahrenheit) by as early as 9am.
+During the summer, temperatures often go over 30 degrees Celsius (86 degrees Fahrenheit) as early as 9am.